Frax Price Hits $1.00 on Top Exchanges (FRAX)

-Frax (FRAX) traded 0% lower against the U.S. dollar during the 1-day period ending at 0:00 AM Eastern on October 3rd.
+Frax (FRAX) traded up 0% against the U.S. dollar during the 24-hour period ending at 22:00 PM Eastern on October 7th.
 In the last seven days, Frax has traded down 0% against the U.S. dollar.
-One Frax token can currently be purchased for $1.00 or 0.00001636 BTC on major exchanges.
-Frax has a total market cap of $647.60 million and approximately $14.66 million worth of Frax was traded on exchanges in the last 24 hours.
+Frax has a market capitalization of $647.67 million and $6.07 million worth of Frax was traded on exchanges in the last 24 hours.
+One Frax token can now be purchased for about $1.00 or 0.00001591 BTC on cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.